WHELP-project/whelp-contracts/contracts/pool_stable/README.md

-# Dex Base Stableswap Pair
+# Dex Base Stableswap Pool

 The stableswap pool uses the 4A(Rx+Ry) + D formula, resulting in a constant price ∆x / ∆y = 1.
 More details around how the pool functions can be found [here](https://docs.astroport.fi/astroport/astroport/astro-pools/stableswap-invariant-pools).